 Mow during a cool part of the day.

-Mowing during a cooler part of the day helps grass recover much more quickly than it would after being mowed in midday heat.
+Mowing during a cooler part of the day helps the grass recover much more quickly than it would after being mowed in the midday heat.

 Keep your mower blades sharp.